Selling your home is likely to fill you with mixed emotions: excitement, nervousness, uncertainty, or a combination of all three.

 It’s worth your time and effort to get your house in tip-top shape before buyers come to call.

-Here are some of our favorite tips to prepare your home for sale.
+Here are some of our favorite tips to prepare your home for sale and clean your home to sell faster.

 The elbow grease involved may not be as much as you think and will be well worth the investment when it comes time to negotiate a price for your home.